prokolyvakis/dotfiles/README.md

 # An Ansible Playbook for my Dotfiles Configuration

-It automates the setup and configuration of the software I use for development on an Ubuntu desktop & MacOS distributions using [ansible](https://www.ansible.com/)!
+It automates the setup and configuration of the software I use for development on Ubuntu & Darwin distributions using [ansible](https://www.ansible.com/)!

 ## What It Does
 - Installs packages.